quorten/quorten-blog1/_posts/2018-08-22-i-hate-new-windows.md

         single-board computers and home servers"
 author: quorten
 date: 2018-08-22 14:52 -0500
-categories: [random-software, raspberry-pi, reiterate]
+categories: [random-software, raspberry-pi, tour-de-force, reiterate]
-tags: [random-software, raspberry-pi, reiterate]
+tags: [random-software, raspberry-pi, tour-de-force, reiterate]
 ---

 First of all, finding out how to control the Windows Update settings